tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/australia.rst

 =========================

-The KeyPay Module synchronizes payslip accounting entries (e.g., expenses, social charges, liabilities, taxes) from KeyPay to Odoo automatically.
+The KeyPay Module synchronizes payslip accounting entries (e.g., expenses, social charges, liabilities, taxes) from KeyPay to CoquiAPPs automatically.
 Payroll administration is still done in KeyPay.
-We only record the journal entries in Odoo.
+We only record the journal entries in CoquiAPPs.

 Configuration Steps
 -------------------